First Time Visit in Cordoba 2025 – Itinerary, Best Time & Tips

 Also see, Barcelona Itinerary: Sagrada Familia & More

 The historic city center near the Mezquita offers boutique hotels and inns housed in refurbished 18th century townhouses with romantic balconies, Andalusian tiles, and beamed ceilings.
-For something more economical, book modern accommodations in the new city or across the river.
+For something more economical, book modern accommodations in the new city or across the river, perfect for a first time visit in Cordoba.

 If you want to splurge, then there are two luxurious 5-star hotels steeped in history.
 They are: